facts about medici family

 Why was the Medici family so powerful?

-The family’s banking skills gave them great wealth, which they used to gain influence in politics and the church.
+The family’s financial acumen enabled them to amass great wealth, which they leveraged to gain influence in politics and the church.

 They formed strong alliances through marriages and by building relationships with influential people.